Istanbul – short breaks

 “If the Earth were a single state, Istanbul would be its capital ” – said Napoleon Bonaparte.
-Our weekend away in Istanbul will show you why he was not wrong.
+Our Istanbul short breaks tour will show you why he was right.Book this tour

 The name “Istanbul”, is derived from the Greek “στην Πόλη“, or quite simply, the City.
 Few other topographical names are quite so apt, for surely this was once the greatest city of all on earth.